-It was mentioned previously that ETFs involve a process of Creation/Redemption, which is the lifeblood of this type of securities, and is a main differentiator from equities, as ETFs don’t start trading on a stock exchange by means of an Initial Public Offering.
+ETFs involve a process of Creation/Redemption, which is the lifeblood of this type of securities, and is a main differentiator from equities, as ETFs don’t start trading on a stock exchange by means of an Initial Public Offering.

 The continuous mechanism by which ETFs operate works as follows:

 This process occurs in large blocks called creation units, often equalling 50,000 shares of the ETF, in a one-to-one rate, one basket of the underlying stocks in exchange for one basket of ETF shares.